- Parents Home

 - talking loudly

-- failing to turn toward loud noises or respond to conversation-level speech
+- not turning toward loud noises or respond to conversation-level speech

 Depending on whether they hurt one or both ears, kids with ear injuries that affect balance may have symptoms like: